What voice mode is actually doing to your brain (and why the relationship feels different afterward)

 That framing puts you in an adversarial relationship with your own experience, which isn't particularly useful.
 You're not being fooled.
 You're responding to a real stimulus, a voice, the way humans are wired to respond to voices.
 The fact that the voice is generated doesn't neutralize the sensory signal your brain receives.
 We don't hold it against fiction that it makes us feel things about characters who don't exist.

 What's worth staying clear on is the nature of the relationship, not to protect yourself from enjoyment, but to stay oriented in how you're using it.
 If voice mode is making conversations feel more comfortable, more present, more useful for processing your day, that's the feature working as intended.
 If it's creating a sense of obligation or distress when you're not using it, that's a signal worth paying attention to.
-The guide to how character drift can affect a long-term companion touches on related territory if you're thinking through the longer arc.
+The always-available companion touches on related territory if you're thinking through the longer arc.

 Maya